netdisco/netdisco-docker/README.md

 ##  Docker Deployment

-On Linxu hosts, the containers need some directories present in the mounted volume.
-In a directory of your choice, create this structure and allow the netdisco uid in the container (901) to write into it:
+On Linux hosts, the containers need some directories present in the mounted volume.
+Create this structure and allow the netdisco uid in the container (`901`) to write into it:

+*(this step is only necessary on Linux hosts and can be omitted in the macOS and Windows versions of Docker)*

     cd $directory_of_your_choice
     mkdir -p netdisco/{logs,config,nd-site-local}
     sudo chown -R 901:901 netdisco

-*(this step is only necessary on Linux hosts and can be omitted in the macOS and Windows versions of Docker)*

-Download `compose.yaml` into the same directory and start everything:
+Download `compose.yaml` and start everything:

     curl -Ls -o compose.yaml https://tinyurl.com/nd2-dockercompose
     docker-compose up

-This will start the database, backend daemon, and web frontend listening on port 5000.
+This runs the database, backend daemon, and web frontend listening on port 5000.
 If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click "Discover".

 The default configuration is available in `netdisco/config/deployment.yml`.
-The backend and web daemons will automatically restart when you save changes to this file.
+The daemons automatically restart when you save changes to this file.
 Logs are available in `netdisco/logs/`.

 The web frontend is initally configured to allow unauthenticated access with full admin rights.
 We suggest you visit the `Admin -> User Management` menu item, and set `no_auth: false` in `deployment.yml`, to remove this guest account and set up authenticated user access.

 ##  Upgrading

-Pulling new images and recreate the containers:
+Pull new images and recreate the containers:

     docker-compose pull ; docker-compose down ; docker-compose up --force-recreate

-With our standard `compose.yaml` file (downloaded as above), the database schema is automatically upgraded.
+With our standard `compose.yaml` file (as above), the database schema is automatically upgraded.

 ##  Using an external PostgreSQL database